homeopathy-uk/homeopathy-uk/content/treatment/clinics/bath-homeopathy.md

 **Make an appointment**

-Bath Homeopathy is atThe Practice Rooms, 26 Upper Borough Walls
-Bath, BA1 1RH.
+Bath Homeopathy is at The Practice Rooms, 26 Upper Borough Walls Bath, BA1 1RH.
+The clinic opens one Wednesday a month, 9am–12pm.
 To book an appointment telephone 0117 317 1482 or e-mail
 enquiries@portlandcentrehealthcare.co.uk

 {SEE THE CLINIC ON A MAP}